tuckn/node-insert-gtag/README.md

 # Node.js: insert-gtag

-Node.js CLI to insert a Google Analytics (gtag.js) or Tag Manager code into your HTML files.
+Node.js CLI to insert Google Tag Manager and Google Analytics code into your HTML files.

 ## Installation